atomjack/cmbot/README.md

 		enabled: false, // Set to true to log all song plays to a sqlite database
 		file: __dirname + '/mybot.db'
 	},
+	remotechat: true, // Set to false to disable remote mod chat

 	/*
 	 * Messages:
 	 * This should be an array of text that the bot will say in the chat room periodically, such as reminding